Rebus-Biosystems/Esper_Users/Documentation_EsperProcess_1.5_Internal.md

     │   ├── Stitched_images       # Contains all stitched images, DAPI
     │   ├── Tables                # Contains all tables after stitching and spot assignment

-## Place the GeneTable.csv in the root folder
+## 2.2 Place the GeneTable.csv in the root folder
+The Esper Process software will look for the GeneTable.csv file to fill in the gene names as well as the cycles/lasers associated with each gene.

+No.	L595	L647	L532
+1	A	B	C
+2	D	E	F
+3	G	H	I
+4	J	K	L
+5	M	N	O
+6	P	Q	R
+7	S	T	U
+8	V	W	X
+9	Y	Z	ZZ

 ## 3. Esper process 1.5 philosophy
 <img src="/Installation Guides/EsperProcess1.5_philisophy.jpg" alt="Alt text" title="Optional title">